-653 Dissertation Preparation II: Preliminary Research Applications
+653 Dissertation Preparation II: Preliminary Research Applications Prerequisite: PSYC 652

-This course is an advanced study of the applications of qualitative and quantitative research.
+This course is an advanced study of the applications of qualitative or quantitative research depending upon students' intended dissertation research model.
 Building upon the work in Dissertation Preparation I, students develop a pilot study on their individual dissertation topic using a qualitative, quantitative or mixed method design.
 Students complete a pilot study proposal, an IRB application, collect data, analyze data and write up and present a final report of their pilot study.